-A compliance certificate is a proof that the electrical contractors have done all to secure the system.
-Although it is not a legal requirement, yet it can be evidence of many things.
+A compliance certificate proves that the electrical contractors have done everything to secure the system.
+Although it is not a legal requirement, it can be evidence of many things.
 Such as

-- It can tell that electrical distribution systems all over a building comply with code.
+- It can tell that electrical distribution systems all over a building comply with the code.

 - While purchasing a property, you can request to see the certificate to check whether the circuit functions correctly.

 - Certification can also confirm that the wiring design of a building meets safety standards.
-It is crucial in situations where there has been a fire due to circuit boards.
+It is crucial in situations with a fire due to circuit boards.